louisjdmartin/DIRAC/docs/source/DeveloperGuide/TornadoServices/index.rst

 Options availlable are:

 - services, should be a list, to start only these services
-- debug, True or False, activate debug mode of Tornado (includes autoreload) and SSL, for extra logs use -ddd in the command line
+- debugSSL, True or False, activate debug mode of Tornado (includes autoreload) and SSL, for extra logs use -ddd in the command line
 - port, int, if you want to override value from config.
 If it's also not defined in config, it use 443.

+This start method can bu usefull for developing new service or create starting script for a specific service, like the Configuration System (as master).

 ******
 Client